Annual Technical Report 2005 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2005/US)

 The USPTO took delivery of the first portion of its new Alexandria campus (Carlyle) in the first quarter of fiscal year 2004.
 As the USPTO operations were split between two campuses, the movement of papers and paper application files became increasingly more difficult to manage and the cost associated with paper handling increased dramatically.
 The use of the IFW system by examiners was phased in with the move sequence for the TCs moving to the Carlyle Campus beginning in December 2003, with full deployment completed August 2004.

-In order to meet and overcome these operational challenges, the USPTO will continue to capture pending back files in order to minimize the need to move paper to the new campus.
-The IFW system will be integrated with the USPTO legacy systems to provide functionality that is unique to the USPTO business process.
+In order to meet and overcome these operational challenges, the USPTO continued to capture pending back files in order to minimize the need to move paper to the new campus.
+The IFW system was integrated with the USPTO legacy systems to provide functionality that is unique to the USPTO business process.
 The integration of IFW into the USPTO environment will be in phased releases, building functionality incrementally to better manage implementation risk and increase productivity benefits of the project.
 The major functional elements include: image file wrapper management, workflow capability including messaging function, and integration of existing major USPTO automated information systems (such as PALM and OACS) using Enterprise Application Integration (EAI) technology.

 Examiners have access to two search clients, both of which provide text and image search and display capabilities.
 One is a browser-based client called WEST (Web-based Examiner Search Tool); the other is a coded client called EAST (Examiner Automated Search Tool).
 WEST is designed for ease of use and rapid deployment of new functionality.
 EAST has a more complex interface, designed for greater user customization, more rapid retrieval of images, and greater use of the keyboard.
 Through these search clients, all USPTO patent examiners have access to full U.S. patent images from 1790 and full U.S. patent text search from 1920.
 The 1920-1970 segment of the U.S. database is the U.S. Patents OCR database.
-Access to another segment of the U.S. Patents OCR database covering the period from 1790 to 1919 is planned for 2005.
+Access to another segment of the U.S. Patents OCR database covering the period from 1790 to 1919 was planned for 2005.
 Since the introduction of U.S. Published Applications in March 2001, the full text and images of these documents have been made available.
 Also available are the contents of the First Page DataBase (FPDB) project, IBM Technical Disclosure Bulletins, and Derwent’s World Patents Index (WPI).
 The FPDB consists of the English-language Patent Abstracts of Japan (PAJ) from 1976, and five European Patent Office (EPO) member states (EP patent documents, France, Germany, Great Britain and Switzerland), and WIPO patent documents (PCT Publications), from 1978.
 Additionally, examiners have access to full patent document images from 1920 for these same intellectual property authoring countries and organizations.
 The addition of full English-language text of EPO documents and full patent document images for additional intellectual property countries and organizations is planned.

 In 1990, the USPTO began implementation of a set of “Sequence Rules”.
 The Rules require patent applicants who file applications disclosing amino acid and nucleotide sequence information to include a submission of the sequence information in computer readable form (CRF) in a predefined, uniform format (37 CFR §§ 1.821-1.825).
 On September 8, 2000, the Rules were revised to allow submissions of sequences and associated information on compact discs.